chenghao-ch94/DFRFS/README.md

 [Caltech-UCSD Birds (CUB) 200-2011 dataset](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html) is initially designed for fine-grained classification.
 It contains in total 11,788 images of birds over 200 species.
 On CUB, we randomly sampled 100 species as SEEN classes, and another two 50 species are used as two UNSEEN sets.
 We crop all images with given bounding boxes before training.

 ### TieredImageNet Dataset
-[TieredImageNet](https://github.com/renmengye/few-shot-ssl-public) is a large-scale dataset  with more categories, which contains 351, 97, and 160 categoriesfor model training, validation, and evaluation, respectively.
-The dataset can also be download from [here](https://github.com/kjunelee/MetaOptNet).
+[TieredImageNet](https://github.com/renmengye/few-shot-ssl-public) is a large-scale dataset  with more categories, which contains 351, 97, and 160 categories for model training, validation, and evaluation, respectively.
+The dataset can also be downloaded from [here](https://github.com/kjunelee/MetaOptNet).

 ### FS-DomainNet Dataset